 Comparative analysis: Voluntary and citizens’ initiatives before and after 2015

-In 2015, thousands of ordinary people in all EU Member States have spontaneously welcomed newcomers and provided emergency front-line humanitarian assistance, through food, clothing and emergency shelters.
-As newcomers get into asylum procedures and integration programmes, many volunteers are trying to support their long-term integration and open up the public to diversity.
+In 2015, thousands of ordinary people in all EU Member States have spontaneously welcomed newcomers and provided them with emergency front-line humanitarian assistance, including food, clothing and shelter.
+As newly arrived refugees comers get into asylum procedures and integration programmes, many volunteers are now trying to support their long-term social inclusion and to open up the broader public to diversity.

 A wider range of volunteers are now working on integration to create new ways of providing information, services, training and networks in all areas of life.
 People-to-people and mutual learning activities are matching immigrants to mentors and peers with similar profiles or interests.
-Most of these new initiatives are not linked up with the main integration practitioners from state agencies or integration NGOs.
-Whether or not innovative voluntary initiatives are effective for integration and can become a structural part of the integration offer for all newcomers across Europe is therefore a critical question.
+Most of these new initiatives are not linked with the main integration practitioners from state agencies or NGOs.
+Whether or not innovative voluntary initiatives are effective and can become a structural part of the integration offer for all newcomers across Europe is therefore a critical question.

 Volunteers have always made a significant contribution to migrant integration by developing immigrants’ local skills and personal networks, as well as by filling gaps in state services.
 In the past, high numbers of volunteers were seen in times of large humanitarian arrivals: Vietnamese Boat People in France in the 1980s, former Yugoslavia refugees in Austria and Germany in the 1990s and most recently, Africans and Middle-Easterners in Southern Europe (Malta in 2008, Bulgaria in 2013 and now Italy and Greece).